 Dry Eye has reached epidemic proportions globally.
 Without proper assessment, treatment can be hit and miss.
 The Eye Practice prides itself in having the most advanced Dry Eye Clinic in Australasia.
 In the last 5 years we have had an explosion of new information on dry eyes.

-As one of the best optometrist specialists in Sydney focusing on dry eyes, we travel the world to keep up to date with the latest and best dry eye treatments.
+As one of the most experienced optometrists in Sydney focusing on dry eyes, we travel the world to keep up to date with the latest and best dry eye treatments.
 It is no wonder that so many of our patients will travel from Melbourne, Adelaide, Perth, Brisbane and even Auckland to try and bring their dry eyes under control and get their life back.

 It is very important to understand that the condition does not just appear over night.
 It takes years to develop to the point where it is debilitating for some people.

 Dry Eye disease or dry eye syndrome happens when the lubrication system of the eye breaks down.
 This can occur for many reasons, which is why dry eye is often referred to as a multifactorial disease.

 Your eye is lubricated by your tear film.
 This sounds simple, but has been analysed by scientists and is extremely complex!
 NO eye drop on this planet can mimic the human tear film properly, which is why it takes more than dry eye drops to treat dry eyes.

 Human tears are primarily made up of an aqueous (watery) component.
 This is produced by the lacrimal gland, which sits just under your eyebrow.
 This aqueous layer is mainly salty water.
 When the water evaporates in dry eye syndrome, the tear film becomes even saltier, which can cause the burning sensation that many people complain about.

 Wrong!
 Your watery tears are packed with amazing little molecules that protect your eye from invading microbes.
 These little guys also control inflammation in the eye.
 There are two other very important components of the tear film, which are meibum and mucous.